 | Severance agreement with release | Yes | Must provide adequate consideration and comply with OWBPA/MHRA |

 Relying on a non-compete that no longer exists.
-If your standard employment agreement still contains a non-compete provision and it was signed after July 1, 2023, that provision is void.
-Do not assume it provides protection.
+If your standard employment agreement still contains a non-compete provision signed after July 1, 2023, that provision is void.
 Update your agreements to focus on non-solicitation and nondisclosure.

 Not having written agreements at all.
 MUTSA provides baseline trade secret protection, but written nondisclosure and non-solicitation agreements are far stronger tools.
 Every employee with access to client relationships or confidential information should have a written agreement.